ee-quipment/RGB-matrix-Panel-Z/README.md

 This library supports both Arduino MKRZero and Feather M0 boards.
 It is strictly a driver that takes a pointer to a frame buffer and drives the display.
 Each pixel is one of 8 colors stored as the lowest 3 bits in a byte. ex: 00000BGR.
 The total display buffer size is (width * height) bytes.
 Panels with 16, 32, and 64 rows are supported.
+A 32 x 32 panel can be refreshed at over 2 KHz.

 ### Pinouts and connections
 The pinout is fixed.
 The SPI and I2C ports are free and available.
 On the Feather M0 the LED_BUILTIN